Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Method

 \subsection{Rendering}

 We render the occluders, materials, and illumination, \ie the rendering operator $\mathcal{R}_t$ from Problem~\ref{eq:optimization}, by approximating the integral in Equation~\ref{eq:rendering} using Monte Carlo techniques.
-We use a standard multiple importance sampler~\cite{veach1995optimally} based on the illumination and material model:
+We use a standard multiple importance sampler~\cite{veach1995optimally} based on the illumination and material model.

-where $p^{(m)}$ is the probability distribution function (PDF) corresponding to a Trowbridge-Reitz normal distribution function~\cite{trowbridge1975average}, $p^{(\ell)}$ is a PDF obtained by normalizing the environment map $L$, and $\beta_m$ and $\beta_\ell$ are the power heuristic weights for multiple importance sampling.
-We draw an equal number of samples from each distribution ($s_m=s_\ell=512$ in our experiments).
-Similar to the observation of Zeltner \etal~\cite{zeltner2021MonteCarlo}, our experiments show that ``detaching'' gradients from the sampling procedure for $\bomega^{(j)}$ as well as from the PDFs $p^{(m)}$ and $p^{(\ell)}$ in Equation~\ref{eq:rendering} performs better.

 We model shadows cast by the occluders and self-occlusions by the object itself, but for efficiency and due to our focus on diffuse objects, we neglect lower-order effects and global illumination.
 See the supplemental material for a full description of our rendering engine.